thiagoesteves/live_picture/README.md

 Copyright (c) 2025, Thiago Esteves.

-DeployEx source code is licensed under the [MIT License](LICENSE.md). fix anything that can be made better
+LivePicture source code is licensed under the [MIT License](LICENSE.md). fix anything that can be made better